evoknow/mug/README.md

 * --play title | tag | playlist . plays a song by title or tag or playlist name
 * --loop title | tag | playlist . loops a song by title or tag or playlist until --stop is used to stop them
 * --stop ........................ stops playing song or playlist
+* --create <name> ............... creates a new playlist <name>
+* --add title | tag <playlist>... adds the song by title or tag in the <playlist>
 * --at "hh:mm:ss" title.......... play song by title at hh:mm:ss
 * --stats ....................... shows stats that reveals which songs (MP3) you play the most, when, etc.
-* --tag title | playlist <tag> .. tag the named title or playlist
 * --dups ........................ shows duplicate songs in your system.

+## Planned options: ##
+* --delete <playlist> .............. deletes named playlist
+* --delete <playlist> title | tag .. deletes the named song from the playlist by title or tag
+* --tag title | playlist <tag> ..... tag the named title or playlist
+* --xtag title | playlist <tag>..... removes the named tag from song or playlist
-* --dups remove.................. creates remove-dups.sh script that you can run to delete dups (BE CAREFUL!
+* --dups remove..................... creates remove-dups.sh script that you can run to delete dups (BE CAREFUL!
 USE AT OWN RISK!)

 ## TODO ##
-1. Playlist support: modify/delete playlists
+1. Playlist support: --delete <playlist> <tag> .. delete a song from the playlist or entire playlist
 1. If a song/tag exists, do not allow same title/tag to be used for creating a new playlist (BUG)
 1. Add --at "hh:mm:ss" playlist support
-1. Tag support: create/modify/delete tags for songs and playlist
+1. Tag support: create/delete tags for songs and playlist
 1. The --build should not lose existing meta data and stats
 1. Add --copy playlist /path to allow copying the playlist to a /path (e.g. USB device)